yoshioterada/PostgreSQL-Vector-Search-pgvector--for-PDF-file-on-Blob-Storage-english/README.md

 - [Azure PostgreSQL Flexible Server](https://learn.microsoft.com/azure/postgresql/flexible-server/overview)
 - [Apache Apache PDFBox](https://pdfbox.apache.org/)

 ## 2. Setup Environment

-At the moment, there is no Azure CLI command available for creating an Azure OpenAI instance, so you will need to create one through the Azure Portal.
+Currently, there is no Azure CLI command available for creating an Azure OpenAI instance, so you will need to create one using the Azure Portal.
 Before proceeding with the steps below, please create an Azure OpenAI instance using the Azure Portal's GUI (as of June 13, 2023).

 For other Azure resources, you can easily create them using the following commands: